vasukalariya/MIT-Distributed-Systems-Lab-6.824-6.5840/README.md

  - Better to request votes in parallel using go routines.
  - It is important to wait for all votes to be returned or till the majority is achieved.
  - Remember to reset timeouts where necessary in append entries and request votes.
+ - Remember to add a random component to election timeout.
+ - While granting vote the receiver of RPC should update its current Term to match the leader/candidate.

+- [] Lab 2B RAFT: Log

+Takeaways: